 If you start a GoTo search with SkySafari, the SynScan app also displays this on the iPad (GoTo PC Target); then the app returns to the main screen.
 The alignment obviously has to be done, as with SkyWire, with the SynScan app (there with the handbox) before you can use the GoTo command.
 The "Align" command only performs a "synchronization" of the respective sky area.
 More details can be found in the SkySafari help.
 "Align" works if the deviation between "actual" and "target" (for a celestial object) is not too large, otherwise you will get an error message.
 Typically, but not always, this appears with a deviation of 1 degree and more.

-That concludes the report about my "first experiences!"
+That concludes my report about my "first experiences!"
 So I have come up at a "workable configuration" by now.
-Further reports will then turn to the "optimization" of the configuration...
+Further reports will focus on the "optimization" of the configuration...

 It should also be noted that the crash problem of the iPad app is no longer annoying if you control the telescope with SkySafari, because you can then approach the targets using SkySafari (which is, after all, the point of all this...)!